-This article has been corrected with minor changes.
-These changes do not impact the academic content of the article.
-1Although of course not the first to try and approach law from a visual/arts/craft perspective.
-See for example Stephen Edward Colbran and Anthony Gilding, "An Authentic Constructionist Approach to Students' Visualisation of the Law" (2019) 53 The Law Teacher 1.
+&lt;sup>2 Although of course not the first to try and approach law from a visual/arts/craft perspective.
+See for example Stephen Edward Colbran and Anthony Gilding, "An authentic constructionist approach to students visualisation of the law" [2019] 53:1 The Law Teacher 1.

 The result?
-An evening of intense delight in presenting one's work in an exhibition space, an exchange of ideas and processes among the students, an experimentation and an endorsement of extracurricular skills, a real celebration of the end of the (course) tunnel.
+An evening of intense delight in presenting one's work in an exhibition space, an exchange of ideas and processes amongst the students, an experimentation and an endorsement of extra-curricular skills, a real celebration of the end of the (course) tunnel.

 But there are at least three more levels to this phantasmagoria.
 First, this is part of our institutional effort to rethink traditional assessments and bring in elements of personal, contextual, emplaced and embodied legal thinking and praxis.
 This is how we understand the challenge of what has been broadly called authentic assessment.
 It is also a response to the difficulty students face in applying legal knowledge and enhancing their employability skills.
-Authentic assessment has been recognised as a response to this criticism.2 The University's Education Strategy 2020-2023 commits to adopting varied, authentic and inclusive means of assessment that contributes to an inclusive curriculum.3 Second, the Degree Show is the final time when tutors see their students' finished work, have the opportunity to have a chat with their students and understand the deeper motivation behind the choice of concept, format and execution, and indeed consider a fair mark - for the Degree Show is assessed and marked, with the marks counting towards a student's final degree classification.
+Authentic assessment has been recognised as a response to this criticism.
+The University's Education Strategy 2020-2023 commits to adopting varied, authentic and inclusive means of assessment that contributes to an inclusive curriculum.
+Second, the Degree Show is the final time when tutors see their students' finished work, have the opportunity to have a chat with their students and understand the deeper motivation behind the choice of concept, format and execution, and indeed consider a fair mark - for the Degree Show is assessed and marked, with the marks counting towards a student's final degree classification.
 And finally, the Degree Show is the culmination of three years of intense efforts to teach the law contextually.
 And by this, we mean socially and materially embedded.
 We mean a law that rushes out of courtrooms and statute books and floods our streets and abodes, our taste buds and dreams, our colonising and colonised pasts, our challenging political personal futures.
 We mean a law that is real, tangible, material, that smells and shakes, that takes on colours and shapes, that attracts and repels, that sits next to us and whispers kind words at night or throws us against a wall in the morning.

 In what follows, we describe how we came about this way of thinking about assessment, what the practical challenges are, and how it all fits into a broader effort to bring about authentic real-life assessments.
-We offer some indication of the marking criteria and learning outcomes, and conclude by arguing that this way of expressing the law is of pivotal importance to how we should be thinking of teaching the law, following what is widely understood as "a correlation between exposure to authentic assessments techniques, and improved general academic performance".4
+We offer some indication of the marking criteria and learning outcomes, and conclude by arguing that this way of expressing the law is of pivotal importance to how we should be thinking of teaching the law, following what is widely understood as 'a correlation between exposure to authentic assessments techniques, and improved general academic performance.'5